vasylenko/devdosvid.blog/content/cv/index.md

 :   Proficient in autonomously managing and forecasting large-scale project tasks, with a track record of influencing engineering goals.
 Expert in designing new systems from scratch and providing pivotal design feedback to peers.
 Skilled in leading critical projects and systems.

 ☁️ Clouds
 :   Amazon Web Services.
-Design and fine-tuning of resilient and HA infrastructures; costs optimization and security hardening.
+Design and fine-tuning of resilient, cost-effective, and highly-available infrastructures.

 ⚙️ Techs
-:   GitlabCI, Github Actions, Terraform, Docker, Ansible, GoLang, BASH, Mobile CI/CD.
+:   GitlabCI, Github Actions, Terraform, Docker, Ansible, GoLang, Kubernetes.

 🇬🇧 English
 :   C2 (CEFR)